abg5043/JAXBTutorial/README.md

 # JAXBTutorial
-## What is JAXB?
+/## What is JAXB?
 JAXB stands for Java Architecture XML Binding.
 It is a tool that is used by Java developers to map Java to XML representations.
-Today, JAXB  is also  known as Jakarta XML binding.
+Today, JAXB  is also  known as Jakarta XML binding./

 ## Removal of JAXB from the Java JDK:
 JAXB became a part of the JDK in Java 6.
 In Java 11 (2018), JAXB was removed from the JDK.